 Classification Inspection Site Visits

 If selected for a site visit, a WCIRB field representative visits the employer’s place of business to interview a knowledgeable employee and tour the facility.
+In some cases, the inspection information may be obtained remotely through a telephone interview or virtually using an online viewing app.
 Following the site visit, a Classification Inspection Report is prepared describing the business operations.
 It includes an estimated count of employees and an estimate of the annual payroll by department.
 Typically, these reports are produced within 30 days of the site visit, and a copy of the Report is sent to the employer and the employer’s insurer.
 The insurer and authorized agent or broker may access the Report on WCIRB Connect® once it is published.

 It is important to note that Inspection Reports are intended to identify the Standard Classification(s) that best describes the employer’s business operations.
 The classification assignment for individual employees is within the purview of the insurer and cannot be determined definitively until the time of the insurer’s final audit when the insurer obtains a complete description of each employee’s duties actually performed during the policy period.
 In other words, the Inspection Report is not a substitute for a premium audit.